 The trio has released three albums, all with Toronto-based Artoffact Records, the most recent of which, Nótt eftir nótt, made #14 on Revolver Magazine’s best albums of 2018 list.
-Kælan Mikla has toured Europe several times, notably with King Dude, Drab Majesty, and as headliners in their own right.
+Kælan Mikla has toured Europe several times, notably with Alcest, and as headliners in their own right.
 The band was hand-picked by Robert Smith of The Cure as support on several festivals in the UK and in the US.

 In 2018, the band won the prestigious Kraumur Award in Iceland for best album of the year, and in 2019 The Reykjavik Grapevine awarded them Best Live Band at the Grapevine Awards.

 “Sweeping eerie soundscapes, irresistible post-punk hooks and dance beats couple with angelic voices and blood-curdling shrieks.”